urbaman/HomeLab/Kubernetes/Prometheus-Stack/Proxmox-Backup-Monitoring/readme.md

 helm show values prometheus-community/prometheus-pushgateway > push.yaml
 ```

-Define the namespace to monitoring, the Service Monitor to true and add the release=kube-prometheus-stack to the Service Monitor.
+Define the namespace to monitoring, the Service Monitor to true and add the release=kube-prometheus-stack additional label to the Service Monitor.

 ```bash
 helm install prometheus-pushgateway prometheus-community/prometheus-pushgateway --values push.yaml -n monitoring